gennyble/smitten/README.md

 The commit messages might be a bit chaotic.
 This repository is not meant for public consumption but remains public for those who'd like to gaze inside.

 Currently Featuring
-- Drawing of coloured rectangles
+- Drawing of coloured/textured rectangles!
 - Keyboard input!